-With the GDP turning 80, this year is sure to bring fruitful discussions on alternatives that will better measure wellbeing.
-These discussions are already happening, not just on the fringes of public discourse but in initiatives sponsored by world leaders in government and premier global organizations like the United Nations (UN) and the Organization for Economic Cooperation and Development (OECD).
+The Gross Domestic Product, or GDP measures economic growth on the national level, but it doesn’t actually measure the wellbeing that nation’s citizens.
+Fruitful discussions on better measures have been increasing, not just on the fringes of public discourse but in initiatives sponsored by world leaders in government and premier global organizations like the United Nations (UN) and the Organization for Economic Cooperation and Development (OECD).
 With this movement gaining momentum, the time is ripe for us all to join the conversation about what we value most in terms of wellbeing and how to best measure it.

-A Harvard Business Review article from 2 years ago, titled “The Economics of Wellbeing,” lends credibility to this movement.
+A Harvard Business Review article from a few years ago, titled “The Economics of Wellbeing,” lends credibility to this movement.
 Here’s a synopsis of the piece taken from the article itself:

 Since World War II, gross national product, and its replacement, gross domestic product, have been the chief measures of national success.
 Now, though, governments and nonprofit groups are working to devise alternative metrics for evaluating progress.